Okay, so for the last six months or so, I’ve been writing posts that specifically address questions about lighting.

 A good test to see if lighting, not your colour choice, is the problem, check this—if the light changes at one point, and then changes back at another point, it may well be a lighting issue.

-Whites and creams are the lightest colours which means they reflect the most light.
+Whites and creams reflect.
+That’s what white does.
 So they are most dramatically influenced by the temperature and quality of light.
 This is why, counterintuitively, a light colour won’t come to life in a dark room.

 Whites don’t “add” light, they can only reflect the available light.